music-suite/music-suite/docs/src/User-Guide.md

 # Traversals

-In previous chapters have focused on *composing* musical expressions.
-In this chapter we will look at various ways of *analyzing* and *transforming* musical expressions.
-The most important tool for this in Music Suite is called a *traversal*.

-Traverals are a subtle and powerful concept.
-The basic ideas is simple: given some traverable "container" value, we have a way of *visiting its element in some order*.
+Traversals are a subtle and powerful concept.
+The basic ideas is simple: given some traversable "container" value, we have a way of *visiting its element in some order*.
 Traversals can be used to:

 - Extract a list of the elements
 - Find all elements matching a specific criteria